 SIGN UP TO VOLUNTEER FOR RIDING BEYOND EVENTS (Volunteer Training grads only):

-Volunteer training and sessions needing volunteer assistance begin March 10, 2020.
-Sign-up to help begins January 15.
+Events needing volunteer assistance begin March 10, 2020.

 The individual details of our stories, we did not share.
 We did not need to know.
 By sensing together we created a place to cultivate reverence, awe, grace, dignity and respect.
 The courage to walk with horses, not knowing and being vulnerable, allowed us to weave together our own story, one of deep connection and belonging.
 Whether you are a volunteer or participant, the wisdom and magic of horses exists for you.
 Allow it and it will change your life.
 I am Jenny, a Riding Beyond volunteer and because I dared to be a part of Riding Beyond, I have grown.
 Thank you, Riding Beyond volunteers, participants, and of course the horses.
 Your courage has given me great joy.” — Jen Lieber